icopy-site/awesome/docs/awesome/computer-science.md

 **Duration**.
 It is possible to finish Core CS within about 2 years if you plan carefully and devote roughly 18-22 hours/week to your studies.
-Courses in Core CS should be taken linearly if possible, but since a perfectly linear progression is rarely possible, each class's prerequisites is specified so that you can design a logical but non-linear progression based on the class schedules and your own life plans.
+Courses in Core CS should be taken linearly if possible, but since a perfectly linear progression is rarely possible, each class's prerequisites are specified so that you can design a logical but non-linear progression based on the class schedules and your own life plans.

 **Cost**.
-All or nearly all course material prior to Pro CS is available for free, however some courses may charge money for assignments/tests/projects to be graded.
+All or nearly all course material prior to Pro CS is available for free.
+However, some courses may charge money for assignments/tests/projects to be graded.
 Note that Coursera offers [financial aid](https://learner.coursera.help/hc/en-us/articles/209819033-Apply-for-Financial-Aid).
 Decide how much or how little to spend based on your own time and budget;
 just remember that you can't purchase success!

+**Process**.
+Students can work through the curriculum alone or in groups, in order or out of order.
+- For grouping up, please use the [cohorts repository](https://github.com/ossu/cohorts) to find or create a cohort suited to you.
+- We recommend doing all courses in Core CS, only skipping a course when you are certain that you've already learned the material previously.
+- For simplicity, we recommend working through courses (especially Core CS) in order from top to bottom, as they have already been [topologically sorted](https://en.wikipedia.org/wiki/Topological_sorting) by their prerequisites.
+- Courses in Advanced CS are electives.
+Choose one subject (e.g. Advanced programming) you want to become an expert in and take all the courses under that heading.
+You can also create your own custom subject, but we recommend getting validation from the community on the subject you choose.

 *Do NOT disrespect the code of conduct* that you signed in the beginning of each course!

 **How to contribute**.
 Please see [CONTRIBUTING](https://github.com/ossu/computer-science/blob/master/CONTRIBUTING.md).

-**Getting help**.
-Please check our [Frequently Asked Questions](https://github.com/ossu/computer-science/blob/master/FAQ.md), and if you cannot find the answer, file an issue or talk to our [friendly community](https://github.com/ossu/computer-science/blob/master/#community)!

 ## Curriculum